Hardware Components and Behaviors

 Use this template if you want any action on the component to set a specified value on the selected parameter.

-Example: Setting a AUX of an ATEM to input 1 using a button
+Example: Setting an AUX of an ATEM to input 1 using a button.

 Set a value by index